Yaoir/SimpleAPI/README.md

 2. Is there a preference for how to handle overflow (the next in the sequence being higher than a pre-defined limit) and underflow (the previous number being before zero, the start of the sequence)?
-The method I am using is described in the subsection titled "Error Conditions" in this README file.
+The method I am using is described in the subsection titled "Error Conditions" in this document.

 3. The specification did not say how the API should behave in the case of multiple clients using it.